-However, many people think to be a tactical athlete or do well enough on fitness tests and boot camps to become a member of any tactical profession that you must be an athlete.
+However, many people think that to be a tactical athlete or do well enough on fitness tests and boot camps to become a member of any tactical profession, you must be an athlete.
 It is helpful, but to be in good physical condition does not require any extra athletic gifts or talents.

-1 – Don’t ask what the minimum standards are - If you are seeking to enter the world of the military, police, and firefighter where your life could be dependent upon your fitness level and your knowledge of the job, do you want to rely on the bare minimum?
-NO. Exceeding the standard is the standard.
-It only takes more work, preparation, and practice to get better at fitness test (run, pt, swim) and tactical fitness tests (lifting, load bearing grip, core, speed, agility).
-This is your life or another’s life in your hands – take your fitness and health that seriously.
-You can be this fit regardless of athletic abilities.
+It only takes more work, preparation and practice to get better at fitness tests (run, PT, swim) and tactical fitness tests (lifting, load-bearing grip, core, speed, agility).
+This is your life or another’s life in your hands; take your fitness and health that seriously.
+You can be this fit, regardless of athletic abilities.

-2 - You do not rise to the occasion, you fall to the lowest level of training – Take your training seriously.
-When under duress or faced with a life or death situation, your training will get you through.
-Many, after such situations, will say, “I did not think, I just reacted.”
-Having that kind of reaction that allows you to talk about it later requires you to take your training and preparation seriously – both fitness and tactical skill work.
+2. You do not rise to the occasion; you fall to the lowest level of training.
+Take your training seriously.
+When under duress or faced with a life-or-death situation, your training will get you through.
+After such situations, many will say, “I did not think; I just reacted.”
+Having that kind of reaction that allows you to talk about it later requires you to take your training and preparation seriously -- both fitness and tactical skill work.
 Your attitude to learn and apply is the key to this necessity.

-3 – Work Ethic – There are no Tips, Secrets, or Secret Sauce – Showing up to work, on time, ready to work, with the right gear and mindset, does not require any special God given talents.
+3. Work ethic.
+There are no tips, secrets or secret sauce.
+Showing up to work on time, ready to work and with the right gear and mindset does not require any special God-given talents.
 Work hard and train harder to win.
 Be better than who you were yesterday.
-The amount of effort you put into your preparation, maintenance, and longevity will also enable you to have the type of energy and ability to handle the physical and mental stresses of the job.
-We all can show up to work – ready to work.
+The amount of effort you put into your preparation, maintenance and longevity will enable you to have the type of energy and ability to handle the physical and mental stresses of the job.
+We all can show up ready to work.

-4 – Take the Initiative – For any member in the tactical professions, understanding the moment when something needs to be done and getting it done without someone having to tell you to do it is key to your growth as a human and will make you a better team mate with your unit.
-If you are preparing for military service, you need to start early.
-Learn how to answer questions yourself by finding the answer after a reasonable amount of research.
+4. Take the initiative.
+For any member in the tactical professions, understanding the moment when something needs to be done and getting it done without someone having to tell you to do it is key to your growth as a human and will make you a better teammate with your unit.
+If you are preparing for military service, start early.
+Learn how to answer questions yourself by doing a reasonable amount of research.
 Google is a powerful tool for this.
-Don’t ask questions that are easily researched on Google.
-BOOK Recommendation: Read The Message to Garcia.
-This book describes the personification of taking the initiative.
+Don’t ask questions that are researched easily on Google.
+Book recommendation: Read "A Message to Garcia," which describes the personification of taking the initiative.

-5 – Always Be Learning – You can learn something new every day of your life.
-Be the student for life.
-Whether it is learning from others, learning what not to do from other’s mistakes, or reading about topics that confuse you, being open to gaining knowledge every day will make you smarter.
+5. Always learn.
+You can learn something new every day of your life.
+Be the student.
+Whether it is learning from others, learning what not to do from other’s mistakes or reading about topics that confuse you, be open to gaining knowledge.
+It will make you smarter.
 This ability is not a special talent but more of an attitude that you can foster each day.

-6 – Motivation – Being motivated has nothing to do with talent.
-Your heart and determination to be something or do something in life and within the tactical professions will go a long way.
-However, this motivation has to be nurtured daily with persistence, building habits, that make you a disciplined person that get things done even when you are not particularly “motivated” on a bad day.
+6. Motivation.
+Being motivated has nothing to do with talent.
+Your heart and determination to be or do something in life and within the tactical professions will go a long way.
+However, this motivation has to be nurtured daily with persistence and building habits, which make you a disciplined person who can get things done even when you are not particularly “motivated” on a bad day.
 It is no one’s job to motivate you to serve your country or prepare physically to serve your country.
 It is yours.
-As mentioned above, your fitness may one day be the difference between life and death for you, your buddy, or a victim that needs help.
-Take fitness that seriously if you are finding it difficult to get up and train for an upcoming boot camp, academy, or selection.

-7 – Train your body to save another – Being a capable body to not only have the ability to get yourself out of dangerous situations (mother nature or man-made), but also another person requires you to fully engage all the elements of tactical fitness (strength, power, endurance, muscle stamina, grip, speed/agility, mobility, and flexibility).
-You have to be good at all the above – not just great at a few of them like a typical athlete.
-Being a well-rounded tactical athlete takes time, hard work, and determination regardless of your athletic history.
-You may not be an athlete, but you have to like to train like one in order to accomplish this necessity.
+7. Train your body to save another.
+Having the ability to get yourself and-or others out of dangerous situations requires you to engage in all the elements of tactical fitness fully.
+Those include strength, power, endurance, muscle stamina, grip, speed/agility, mobility and flexibility.
+You have to be good at all of those elements, not just great at a few of them like a typical athlete.
+Being a well-rounded tactical athlete takes time, hard work and determination.
+You may not be an athlete, but you have to train like one to accomplish this necessity.